-I am engaged to and living with an unbeliever.
+I am engaged to an unbeliever.
 What should I do?Question: "I am engaged to and living with an unbeliever.
 I am convicted about this.
 What should I do?"

 Answer: There is no doubt that you are in a difficult and painful situation.
 Your question shows that you have not deafened your ears against God and His good will for you.
 Your concerns are the result of hearing God’s warning whispers of danger ahead.
 The Spirit is leading you into righteousness.

 As God’s child, you have a responsibility to do what is right, regardless of how difficult it may be.
 Concentrate on what God has said in His Word, and trust Him to lead you in making your next decisions on the basis of His life principles and commands.
 Ceasing to cohabit with your fiancé or fiancée is the first step.
 Putting the marriage on hold is the next.

 The Bible says that believers should only marry other believers (2 Corinthians 6:14; see also 1 Corinthians 7:39—this verse specifically applies to widows, but the principle of “he must belong to the Lord” is present).
 So, your engagement to an unbeliever is problematic.